barumau/PanGlobish/english/201_lecion_1.md

 ### Personal pronouns

-The personal pronouns are a good example of the regularity of Dunish.
+Here are the personal pronouns in Dunish:

 | Singular                   | Plural                     |
 |----------------------------|----------------------------|